barneycarroll/patchinko/README.md

 ### Patchinko can't perform the kind of complex patch I need / I would really like to *sometimes* switch to explicit mode / How can I debug a nested patch operation?

 Use `S` or `O(function)`.
-If you generally want the power of Patchinko's simplicity but at a certain point want to 'break out' into plain imperative Javascript - either to do something irreducibly more complex than a procedural patch, or because results aren't what you're expecting (or you just want to tap out to `console.log` or `debugger`), you can always use the 'scope' operation to query the target value, run arbitrary code and / or return whatever you want.
+If you generally want the power of Patchinko's simplicity but at a certain point want to 'break out' into plain imperative Javascript - either to do something irreducibly more complex than a procedural patch; or because results aren't what you're expecting (or you just want to tap out to `console.log` or `debugger`) - you can always use the 'scope' operation to query the target value, run arbitrary code and / or return whatever value you want.

 ```js
 O(x,   { foo: O({ bar: O(targetValue => {